learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

-Note that the actual response that you get with the above command is rendered as a single line — but you can pipe the output to [`jq`](https://stedolan.github.io/jq/) to nicely format it as shown above:
+Note that in your case, the response is compressed on a single line — but you can pipe the output to [`jq`](https://stedolan.github.io/jq/) to format it as shown above:

 ```terminal|command=1|title=bash
 curl -k -X POST -d @tokenreview.json https://<AUTHN-EXTERNAL-IP> | jq
 ```

-As you can see, the response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object — as expected by the Kubernetes API server.
+As you can see, the response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object and it has the `status.authenticated` field set to `true`.

-Furthermore, the TokenReview object has the Status.Authenticated field set to `true` and the Status.User field set to the user identity of the identified user `alice`.

-_This means that the authentication service successfully verified the token that you submitted and associated it with the user `alice`._
+_That means that the authentication succeeded!_

-If you want, you can repeat the request with an invalid token, such as `alice:wrongpassword` — in that case, the returned TokenReview object should have an empty Status field, indicating that the verification of the token failed.
+This is what you expected because the subnitted token includes the correct username and password of Alice.

+The above is exactly how your authentication service will work in practice, with the only difference that the requests will be made by the Kubernetes API server.

-_All of that indicates that your webhook token authentication service works as expected and is ready to be used by Kubernetes!_
+_So, your authentication service work as expected and is ready to be used by Kubernetes!_

+You will create the Kubernetes cluster next.

 ## Creating the Kubernetes cluster

-In this section, you will create a Kubernetes cluster and configure it to use the webhook token authentication service that you deployed in the previous section.
+In this section, you will create a Kubernetes cluster and configure it to use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin with your webhook token authentication service.

-For the sake of this tutorial, you will just create a very small Kubernetes cluster consisting of a single node.
+For this tutorial, you will create only a very small Kubernetes cluster consisting of a single node, and you will create it with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

-> The configuration of the Webhook Token authentication plugin is the same, no matter what's the size of the cluster.

-You will create this cluster with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+> In a single-node cluster, the master node acts as the same time as a worker node.

-Start by creating a new GCP compute instance for the single node of your cluster:
+Start by creating a new GCP instance for the node of your cluster:

 ```terminal|command=1-5|title=bash
 gcloud compute instances create k8s \